Florian-Wilhelm/Raspberry-Pi/Project-4/Readme.md

 ## Test Code

-Data is provided on either OLED display and on the serial port .
+Data is provided on an OLED display and optionally on the serial port .

 ## Hardware